High Dimensional Logistic Regression Under Network Dependence: Introduction

 where the {\it normalizing constant} $\mathcal Z_N(\beta,h)$ is determined by the condition $\sum_{\bm X\in \cC_N}\mathbb P_{\beta,h}(\bm X)=1$ (so that $\mathbb P_{\beta,h}$ is a probability measure).
 In statistical physics the parameters $\beta$ and $h$ are referred to as the \textit{inverse temperature} and the \textit{magnetic field}, respectively.

-In this paper we are motivated by applications where in addition to peer effects, arising from an underlying network structure, there are other variables (covariates) associated with the nodes of the network, which affect the outcome of the response variables.
-For example, in the data collected by the National Longitudinal Study \cite{network_data} students in grades 7--12 were asked to name up to 10 friends and answer many questions about age, gender, race, socio-economic background, personal and school life, and health, where it becomes imperative to model the peer-effect and the effect of the covariates simultaneously.
+This paper is motivated by applications where in addition to peer effects, arising from an underlying network structure, there are other variables (covariates) associated with the nodes of the network, which affect the outcome of the response variables.
+For example, in the data collected by the National Longitudinal Study \citep{network_data} students in grades 7--12 were asked to name up to 10 friends and answer many questions about age, gender, race, socio-economic background, personal and school life, and health, where it becomes imperative to model the peer-effect and the effect of the covariates simultaneously.
 Another example where high-dimensional covariates interact through an underlying network structure arises in spatial transcriptomics.
 This is a relatively new direction in biology made possible by technologies for massively parallelized measurement of cell transcriptomes/proteomes in situ that, unlike standard single cell sequencing methods, retains information regarding the spatial neighborhood of the cells.
-The spatial context of cells can be encoded into a Voronoi neighborhood graph, where the nodes are cells and edges link cells that are situated proximal to each other \cite{t1,t2,t3}.
+The spatial context of cells can be encoded into a nearest-neighbor graph or a Voronoi neighborhood graph/Delaunay triangulation \citep{computationalgeometry}, where the nodes are cells and edges link cells that are situated proximal to each other \citep{t1,t2,t3,t4}.
 Each node has a high dimensional feature set, encoding the measurements made for that cell, be it gene expression or protein expression, depending on the experimental protocol.
-Here, the goal is to understand how the spatial niche of a cell contribute to its phenotype.
-For other examples of network peer-effect in the presence of covariates, see \cite{dependent_I,dependent_II,dependent_III,dependent_IV,dependent_V,dependent_VI} and references therein.
+Then, the goal is to understand how the spatial niche of a cell contributes to its phenotype (see Section \ref{sec:st} for more details).
+For other examples of network peer-effect in the presence of covariates, see \citet{dependent_I,dependent_II,dependent_III,dependent_IV,dependent_V,dependent_VI} and references therein.